Table of contents

 #5 Netherlands

-The Netherlands makes our list of best socialist countries because it is very egalitarian and organised.
+The Netherlands makes our list of the best socialist countries because it is very egalitarian and organised.
 Bosses even treat their workers with respect!

 Dutch governments use direct and indirect taxes to fund extensive welfare rights.
 They levy a graduated personal income tax and a property tax, a motor vehicle tax, an energy tax, and a tax on legal transactions.